YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction/README.md

 2. Split each video into frames with separated directories.

 #### Pretrained VGG-Net
-Please download pretrained VGG19 in npy format from [here](https://github.com/machrisaa/tensorflow-vgg).
+Download pretrained VGG19 in npy format from [here](https://github.com/machrisaa/tensorflow-vgg).

 ## Train